ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

     [[0.37139068, 0.55708601, 0.74278135],
     [0.37139068, 0.55708601, 0.74278135],
     [0.57735027, 0.57735027, 0.57735027]].
-    * We can see [normalization](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.normalize.html) reduces the values of each array to be in between 0 to 1, while keeping their relative proportions (for each row of the array) to be the same.
+    * We can see [normalization](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.normalize.html) reduces the values of each array to be in between 0 to 1, while keeping their relative ratios (for each row of the array) to be the same.
     * This is important because when we reduce the size of numbers we can increase the speed of the algorithms.
     * This not decrease the accuracy of the algorithm because the the relative proportion is still the same between points.